How we work

-GhanaFact is an independent, non-partisan fact-checking organization in Ghana, West Africa.
-We seek to promote accuracy in engagements on social media and in public discourse by correcting the spread of false or misleading claims or statements.
+GhanaFact seeks to promote accuracy in engagements on social media and in public discourse by correcting the spread of false or misleading claims or statements.

 The rating options include:

-Mixture: The claim(s) of the content are a mix of accurate and inaccurate, or the primary claim is misleading or incomplete.
+Mixture: The claim(s) are a mix of accurate and inaccurate content.

 False Headline: The primary claim(s) of the article body content are true, but the primary claim within the headline is factually inaccurate.